chaas/mz-purchase-demo/README.md

 It should look something like this
 <img width="1087" alt="Screen Shot 2023-03-10 at 1 42 24 PM" src="https://user-images.githubusercontent.com/4186354/224404398-3506d25a-e0e3-4f83-ae3b-e0959a8a83f6.png">

+You'd have to make changes to this app source code to point it at a live Materialize instance, instead of local, which is hardcoded in.

 ## Add events to Kafka and see the UI live update
 Run the datagen again with the UI open, and see the UI change live with each update.
 You can set the datagen tool to write a new record at a certain interval, which is best for this visualization.
 For example:
 ```